mlettini/Best-Playlist-Ever/README.md

 * Eddie Money - Think I’m In Love
 * Michael Jackson - P.Y.T.
 * Billy Ocean - Caribbean Queen (No More Love on the Run)
-* Go West - The King of Wishful Thinking
+* Christopher Cross - Ride Like The Wind
 * Philip Bailey & Phil Collins - Easy Lover
 * Lionel Richie - Dancing On The Ceiling
 * Chaka Khan - Ain’t Nobody